The city of Alpharetta is a northern suburb of Atlanta, in Georgia’s Fulton County.

 Alternatively, you could head out to one or two of these vineyards for yourself, such as the Painted Horse Winery and Vineyard.

-This small producer located on Pamelot Farm just five kilometres north of Alpharetta is responsible for a tiny amount of the overall wine consumed each year in the state.
+This small producer located on Pamelot Farm just 3 miles north of Alpharetta is responsible for a tiny amount of the overall wine consumed each year in the state.

 Rather than seeking out economies of scale, the Painted Horse Winery works to create handcrafted wines using its crop of Malbec, Chardonnay, and Cabernet Sauvignon grape varieties, which can be sampled on site.